 - e.
-Make sure that the Enable iTunes Media Server (Music Only) check box is selected.

-- f.
-Enter the passcode.

-- g.
-Click the Allow Control button.
+Select the Enable iTunes Media Server (Music Only) check box and click the Apply button. - f.
+Enter the passcode and click the Allow Control button.

-- h.
-Click the Apply button.

 On your iPhone or iPad, the ReadySHARE music library displays in the Remote app.